gabriel-bouf/Projets-Finance/README.md

 ### Delta Hedging

-The first step of the project is to simulate delta hedging.
-I used yfinance library to get Apple stock price from January 1rst, 2024 to August 1rst, 2024 in order to simulate a delta hedging strategy.
-By ploting the P&L of the hedging depending on the strike price and the volatility used in Black-Scholes model, it is interesting to see that the P&L cannot be positive if the strike price is too low ITM.
-In the following example, the initial spot price was $184 and the spot price at maturity was $221.
-We can see that below K=150, the P&L is negative, which means the Break-Even Volatility doesn't exist.
+The first step in this project is to simulate delta hedging.
+I used the `yfinance` library to retrieve Apple stock prices from January 1, 2024, to August 1, 2024, to simulate a delta hedging strategy.
+By plotting the P&L of the hedging strategy as a function of the strike price and the volatility used in the Black-Scholes model, it is interesting to observe that the P&L cannot be positive if the strike price is too low (deep in the money).
+In the following example, the initial spot price was $184, and the spot price at maturity was $221.
+We can see that below K=150, the P&L remains negative, meaning the Break-Even Volatility does not exist.

 The simulation was run with the following parameters:
 - **Commission rate:** 0.03%